go-text/typesetting/fontscan/readme.md

 # Description and purpose of the package

-This package provides two ways to locate and load a `font.Face`, which is the fundamental object needed by `go-text` for shaping and rendering text.
+This package provides two ways to locate and load a `font.Font`, which is the fundamental object needed by `go-text` for shaping and text rendering.
 The two methods are quite different in term of use cases, complexity and possible implementation, but they still answer the same general question : _how can I load a font file if I don't know its exact location ?_

 ## Use cases